Janské Lázně

 Janské Lázně (/cs/; Johannisbad) is a spa town in Trutnov District in the Hradec Králové Region of the Czech Republic.
-It has about 700 inhabitants.
+It has about 600 inhabitants.
 It lies in the Giant Mountains and in addition to the spa, it is known as a centre of winter sports.

 Etymology

-The name literally means "Jan's spa".
+The name literally means "Jan's spa" in Czech.
 The town was named after Jan of Chockov, who discovered here a hot spring.

 Geography

 Janské Lázně is located about 11 km northwest of Trutnov and 46 km north of Hradec Králové.
 It lies in the Giant Mountains, and its northern part lies within the Krkonoše National Park.
-The highest point is the Černá hora mountain at 1299 m above sea level.
-The creek Janský potok originates here and flows through the municipal territory.
+The highest point is the mountain Černá hora at 1299 m above sea level.
+The stream Janský potok originates here and flows through the municipal territory.